Finite Elements with Switch Detection for Direct Optimal Control of Nonsmooth Systems with Set-Valued Step Functions: Filippov systems and the equivalent dynamic complementarity system

 where $F(x) = [f_1(x,u),\dots, f_{\Nsys}(x,u)] \in \R^{n_x \times \Nsys}$, $\theta =(\theta_1,\dots,\theta_{\Nsys}) \in \R^{\Nsys}$ and $\lambdap,\lambdan,\alpha \in \R^{n_c}$.
 We group all algebraic equations into a single function and use a C-function $\Psi(\cdot,\cdot)$ for the complementarity condition to obtain a more compact expression:

 Finally, we obtain a compact representation of \eqref{eq:step_dcs} in the form of a nonsmooth DAE:

 In Table~\ref{tab:step_summary} we summarize the elementary algebraic expressions for the multipliers $\theta_i$ depending on the geometric definition of the regions $R_i$.
-Thereby, we regard the two sets $A = {x \in \R^{n_x} \mid c_1(x) >0}$ and $B = {x \in \R^{n_x} \mid c_2(x) >0}$.
+Thereby, we regard the two sets $A = \{x \in \R^{n_x} \mid c_1(x) >0\}$ and $B = \{x \in \R^{n_x} \mid c_2(x) >0\}$.
 All other more complicated expressions can be obtained by combining these elementary operations.
-The numerical methods in this paper mainly exploit the continuity properties of the Lagrange multipliers in the KKT system and thus are directly applicable to~\eqref{eq:ocp_di}.